 Parramatta girls are among the Forgotten Australians, the survivors of government policies that resulted in at least 500,000 children growing up in ‘out-of-home’ care in Australia in the 20th Century.
 Forgotten Australians are also known as ‘Care Leavers’.
 Many Parramatta girls and others in ‘out-of-home’ care were also victims of state-sanctioned forced adoption practices.

-The Notes for Teachers and Students include Discussion Points that will spark plenty of lively debate.
+The Notes for Teachers and Students includes Discussion Points that will spark plenty of lively debate.
 That is because the themes and events in Girl 43 are controversial.

 Children will always be vulnerable, and some adults will take advantage of their innocence.
 Education is key.
 We all have a role to play in protecting young people.

-Within the pages of my books I hope you will also find hope, and be touched by the enduring determination of the human spirit to overcome adversity, to fight injustice and bigotry, and thrive.
+Within the pages of my books I hope you will also find optimism, and be touched by the enduring determination of the human spirit to overcome adversity, to fight injustice and bigotry, and thrive.
 Love really is the only thing that matters.

 Please do get in touch by email, or leave a comment for general discussion.
 I am always happy to hear from readers, and in particular anyone who is affected personally by the big issues in my stories.